 For the most effective results, eat 30 grams of protein within 30 minutes of waking up.
 This increases leptin (an energy-regulating hormone) sensitivity and has been shown to push your metabolism into overdrive.

-In one study, individuals who took part in a 15-week HIIT training program burned more fat than those who followed a 20-week endurance training program, proving that working out in intervals is more effective than focusing solely on steady aerobic exercise.
+Working out in intervals may be more effective than focusing solely on steady aerobic exercise.
 The workout combines moves like jumping jacks, high knees, and squats for a low-impact, high-calorie-burning workout.

 When you have an upset stomach or are feeling bloated, that's your body's way of telling you something is up.
 "Skip the calorie counting, and instead eat the foods that make you feel good," says Lyn-Genet Recitas, nutritionist and author of The Metabolism Plan.
 "Inflammatory foods raise cortisol levels and cause hormonal imbalance and rampant yeast growth, which disrupts thyroid function, your master gland for your metabolism."
 Tomatoes, spinach, almonds, and strawberries are all anti-inflammatory.